HOME

 and a painting of Our Lady Queen of the Society can be seen on the ceiling of the room

-LITHUANIA, 2006, the millenium of Lithuania.
-The first stamp on the Souvenir Sheet honors Vilnius University, founded 1579, Scott 816.
+LITHUANIA, 2006, the millennium of Lithuania.
+The first stamp on the souvenir sheet honors Vilnius University, founded 1579, Scott 816.

 The Poczobut Astronomical Observatory, Vilnius